NCSU-Libraries/visualization_templates/HuntLibraryVideoWallGuide.md

 Yes and no. We curate our content program to inspire all Hunt visitors, not just the people who come for specific events.
 If you can create visually striking content about your organization that communicates the story of its impact, that’s something that all our visitors could benefit from.
 Generally, we’re looking for contributions to our permanent content portfolio that can wow our visitors day after day.

 ##### **Can you create content for me?**
 No. The Libraries does not have support staff dedicated to content production for the walls.
 However, we can offer advice on how to use our templates and we can point you to resources to learn digital media production.
-If you are interested in collaborating on sponsored research, please email group-videowalls@ncsu.edu.
+If you are interested in collaborating on sponsored research, please email catonell@ncsu.edu.

 ##### **What are these MicroTiles you speak of?**
 MicroTiles are produced by Christie, and are a modular display technology.
 You can learn more about creating content for MicroTiles with Christie’s very useful Content Production Guidelines found in the Producer’s Toolkit at lib.ncsu.edu/videowalls.